Trast00/Inner-trading-circle/README.md

 **3. If you have any questions or concern you can reach me out: dickoallassane1997@gmail.com**

-**4. If you want to work more with me, You can hire me as part time for than 6$/hours** **Check more of my work on my personal website: [my website](https://trast00.github.io/Portfolio/)** **contact me by email: dickoallassane1997@gmail.com)**
+**4. If you want to work more with me, You can hire me as part time** **Check more of my work on my personal website: [my website](https://trast00.github.io/Portfolio/)** **contact me by email: dickoallassane1997@gmail.com)**